Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Preliminary

 \end{definition}

 A parallel row-elimination matrix represents several independent steps in Gaussian elimination.
-Since all $i_k,j_k$ are distinct, there is no need to name a particular order.
-When $\bm i,\bm j$ is clear in the context (like in \sct{sec:noancilla} and \sct{sec:withancilla}), we use $\Rmat$ to denote a parallel row-elimination matrix, $\Rmat_1,\Rmat_2,\ldots$ to denote a sequence of parallel row-elimination matrices.
+Since all $i_k,j_k$ are distinct, there is no need to apply these eliminations in any particular order.
+When $\bm i,\bm j$ is clear in the context (like in \Cref{sec:noancilla} and \Cref{sec:withancilla}), we use $\Rmat$ to denote a parallel row-elimination matrix, and $\Rmat_1,\Rmat_2,\ldots$ to denote a sequence of parallel row-elimination matrices.

-{\bf Quantum Approximation}: In this paper, without loss of generality, we only consider quantum circuits consisting of single qubit and two-qubit gates.
-In \sct{sec:lowernpc}, we will use the following definitions of quantum circuit approximation.
+\paragraph*{Quantum Approximation.} In this paper, without loss of generality, we only consider quantum circuits consisting of single-qubit and two-qubit gates.
+In \Cref{sec:lowernpc}, we will use the following definitions of quantum-circuit approximation.